IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 # Related recipes

-Provide a bulleted list of related recipes and why they are relevant.

 * [Book (simplest)][0009]
 * [Book (paging variations)][0011] — The objects shown here are `paged`, but other viewing compositions are possible, including `continuous` for scrolls and rolls.